 Part III covers the Department of Practical Art/Department of

 Science and Art, and how the South Kensington System created by

 The final Part IV looks at the forces that eroded South

 Kensington particularly the influence of the Fine Arts, and Art

 and Craft Movement, and the increasing control of municipal

 authority.
 The finishing point of the study is the 1902

 This thesis is closed access.
 Doctoral Thesis.
-Submitted in partial fulfillment of the requirements for the award of Doctor of Philosophy of Loughborough University.
+Submitted in partial fulfilment of the requirements for the award of Doctor of Philosophy of Loughborough University.